opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 }
 ```
 ## Exceptions
-Exceptions from user code are caught by the TAP Engine.
+Exceptions from user code are caught by OpenTAP.
 This could break the control flow, but all resources will always be closed.
 If the exception gets caught before PostPlanRun, the steps that had PrePlanRun called will also get PostPlanRun called.
 When a step fails (by setting the Verdict to *Fail* or *Abort*) or throws an exception, execution can be configured to continue (ignoring the error) or to abort execution.
 These settings are configured in Engine settings, by configuring the "Abort Run If" property.